 Department of Atmospheric Sciences

-Professor Detwiler; Emeritus Professors Helsdon, Hjelmfelt and Smith; Associate Professors Capehart, Kliche and Sundareshwar; Assistant Professors French and Kunza; Instructor Clabo; Adjunct Professors Stamm, Johnson, and Monfredo; Adjunct Research Scientist Bunkers.
+Professor Detwiler; Emeritus Professors Helsdon, Hjelmfelt and Smith; Associate Professors Capehart, Kliche and Sundareshwar; Assistant Professor French; Instructors Clabo and Farley; Adjunct Professor Stamm; Adjunct Research Scientist Bunkers.

 The Department of Atmospheric Sciences offers advanced undergraduate and graduate courses leading to the master of science degree in atmospheric sciences with specializations in meteorology or earth systems science, and the doctor of philosophy degree in atmospheric and environmental sciences (AES).
-For more information on the AES program please use the following link: Faculty in the Department of Atmospheric Sciences are also active research scientists that conduct research with sponsorship from the State of South Dakota and various federal agencies.
+For more information on the AES program please use the following link: Faculty in the Department of Atmospheric Sciences are members of the Institute of Atmospheric Sciences (IAS), an active research group that conducts research with sponsorship from the State of South Dakota and various federal agencies.

 The primary objective of the atmospheric sciences graduate program is to give students a basic understanding of the factors influencing atmospheric phenomena, including solar and terrestrial radiation, fluid dynamics, thermodynamics, microphysical and electrical processes in clouds, ecology, atmospheric chemistry, and biogeochemistry.
 Instruction is offered in the interpretation of conventional weather, satellite and radar data; observations collected by specially instrumented aircraft; and output from numerical models of atmospheric processes.
 The graduate student is expected to carry out original research in the atmospheric sciences using some of these tools and resources.
 In addition, the student must successfully complete the coursework and program requirements enumerated below.